coleifer/peewee/docs/peewee/database.rst

    Peewee uses thread local storage to manage connection state, so this pattern can be used with multi-threaded or gevent applications.

-   Peewee's :ref:`asyncio integration <asyncio>` stores connection state in task-local storage, so the same pattern applies.
+   Peewee's :ref:`asyncio integration <pwasyncio>` stores connection state in task-local storage, so the same pattern applies.

 Context managers